-Christmas has arrived at Ormesby Hall
+Christmas at Ormesby Hall

 Make the most of your visit this winter

 Wrap up warm and go for a stroll through the gardens to see the bare trees in their winter glory and make a Christmas creation in the mud pie kitchen.
-The parkland is the perfect setting for a winter walk to stretch your legs further or for a family bike ride through the woods.
+The parkland is the perfect setting for a winter walk to stretch your legs further or for a family bike ride through the wintry woods.

 Normal admission applies to visit the house, garden and tea-room this Christmas: